 If you live in California, chances are high that part of your commute involves traveling by foot.
-In cities like Los Angeles, it is common for people to drive to a parking garage and walk a few blocks to their office.
-Many people also prioritize their home’s location based on its proximity to work so they can walk as opposed to being stuck in traffic.
+In cities like Los Angeles, people usually drive to a parking garage and walk a few blocks to their office.
+Many people also prioritize their home’s location based on its proximity to work.
+This allows them to walk as opposed to being stuck in traffic.

 Unfortunately, being a pedestrian in California (especially in busy cities) poses a great degree of risk.
-While most auto accidents don’t result in fatalities, hundreds of pedestrians are killed every year.
+While most auto accidents don’t result in fatalities, hundreds of pedestrians die every year.
 Although the annual rate of pedestrian fatalities have slightly declined in California, fatalities for seniors are on the rise.

-If you were seriously injured due to driver negligence, you need to understand your legal rights as they pertain to pedestrian accident law in California.
-You also need to get immediate medical treatment, and not be stuck with expensive bills when you were at no fault.
+If you suffered a serious injury due to driver negligence, you need to understand your legal rights as they pertain to pedestrian accident law in California.
+You also need to get immediate medical treatment, and receive compensation for expensive bills.

 What to Do After Being Involved in a Pedestrian Accident